-Worker Interview Summary A: Were workers aware of the audit?
-Yes No B: Were workers aware of the code?
-Yes No C: Number of group interviews: (Please specify number and size of groups.
+Worker Interview Summary A: Were workers aware of the audit? ⊠ Yes □ No B: Were workers aware of the code? ⊠ Yes □ No C: Number of group interviews: (Please specify number and size of groups.
 Please see SMETA Best Practice Guidance and Measurement Criteria.
-If the auditor was not able to follow the BPG, please state within the declaration) 6 groups of 5 people D: Number of individual interviews (Please see SMETA Best Practice Guidance and Measurement Criteria) Male: 12 Female: 0 E: All groups of workers are included in the scope of this audit such as; Direct employees, Casual and agency workers, Workers employed by service providers such as security and catering staff as well as workers supplied by other contractors.
-Note to auditor: please record details of migrant /agency/contractor workers in section 8 - Regular Employment, under Responsible Recruitment Yes No If no, please give details 5 F: Interviews were done in private and the confidentiality of the interview process was communicated to the workers?
-Yes No G: In general, what was the attitude of the workers towards their workplace?
-Favourable H: What was the most common worker complaint?
-None I: What did the workers like the most about working at this site?
-The way management very considerate. treats employees is J: Any additional comment(s) regarding interviews: The vast majority of wor over and over again. kers repeat the season K: Attitude of workers to hours worked: Will like more working ho ours.
-L. Is there any worker survey information available? ☐ Yes ⊠ No L1: If yes, please give details: M: Attitude of workers: (Include their attitude to management, workplace, and the interview pro- included) Note: Do not document any information that could put workers e information should be
+If the auditor was not able to follow the BPG, please state within the declaration) 4 groups of 5 people D: Number of individual interviews (Please see SMETA Best Practice Guidance and Measurement Criteria) D1: Male: 3 D2: Female: 3 E: All groups of workers are included in the scope of this audit such as; Direct employees, Casual and agency workers, Workers employed by service providers such as security and catering staff as well as workers supplied by other contractors.
+Note to auditor: please record details of migrant /agency/contractor workers in section 8 - Regular Employment, under Responsible Recruitment ☐ Yes ☐ No If no, please give details F: Interviews were done in private and the confidentiality of the interview process was communicated to the workers? ⊠ Yes □ No G: In general, what was the attitude of the workers towards their workplace? □ Favourable □ Non-favourable □ Indifferent H: What was the most common worker complaint?
+None , I: What did the workers like the most about working at this site?
+The way management to very considerate. treats employees is J: Any additional comment(s) regarding interviews: The vast majority of workers repeat the season over and over again.
+K: Attitude of workers to hours worked: Will like more working ho ours.
+L. Is there any worker survey information available?
+Yes No L1: If yes, please give details: M: Attitude of workers: (Include their attitude to management, workplace, and the interview profincluded) Note: Do not document any information that could put workers e information should be